 The User Group Contact list is updated virtually every month although it was not updated for the January issue.
-This work is done well in advance of the preparation of the rest of the magazine and there can be a lead time of about two months between when it makes it to the makes it to magazine.
+This work is done well in advance of the preparation of the rest of the magazine and there can be a lead time of about two months between when information is sent and when it makes it to the magazine.